David-code-hub/David-code-hub/README.md

 Hello!
 I'm David,

-I'm passionate about crafting beautiful user interfaces that make the web a pleasant place for all who visit.
+I'm passionate about crafting beautiful user interfaces.

 `Trust in the LORD with all thine heart; And lean not unto thine own understanding.
 In all thy ways acknowledge him, And he shall direct thy paths - Proverbs 3:5-6`